GreptimeTeam/docs/docs/v0.9/en/user-guide/python-scripts/data-types.md

 ### Construct a vector

-We have already seen the example that extracting vectors from the query result by executing the `sql` attribute in `@coprocessor` in [query data](./query-data.md).
+We have already seen the example that extracting vectors from the query result by executing the `sql` attribute in `@coprocessor` in [Query Data](./query-data.md).

 We can create a vector from literals: